aguaitech/Jarvis/CONTRIBUTING.md

-# Contributing to MineContext
+# Contributing to Jarvis

-Thank you for your interest in contributing to MineContext!
+Thank you for your interest in contributing to Jarvis!
 We welcome contributions from the community.

 ## Getting Started